marvinkreis/rofi-file-browser-extended/README.md

 ### Matching modes

-This plugin Supports three matching modes:
+This plugin supports three matching modes:

 * `exact matching (0)`: only match if the key is matches the search string exactly
 * `substring matching (1)`: match if the key containts the search string
-* `Levenshtein distance matching (2)`: match if the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is below a certain thresholf
+* `Levenshtein distance matching (2)`: match if the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is below a certain threshold

 Matching modes can be switched by switching modes with `MENU_PREVIOUS` and `MENU_NEXT`.